NJ Possession of Ammunition Lawyer

 Body Armor Penetrating Bullets

 New Jersey strictly prohibits the possession of body armor penetrating bullets if you are not a law enforcement officer or a member of the armed forces on active duty or traveling to or from a location of active duty.
-The possession of body armor penetrating bullets is considered a fourth degree crime, as explained in section N.J.S.2C:39-6 of the New Jersey Criminal Code, which addresses Possession of Prohibited Weapons and Devices.
-Fourth degree crimes may result in a term of incarceration of up to 18 months for those convicted.
+The possession of body armor penetrating bullets is considered a fourth degree crime, as explained in section N.J.S.A.
+2C:39-3(f) of the New Jersey Criminal Code, which addresses Possession of Prohibited Weapons and Devices.
+Fourth degree crimes may result in a term of incarceration of up to 18 months for those convicted and a maximum fine of $10,000.

-According to N.J.S.2C:39-6, the criteria for body armor breaching or penetrating ammunition are as follows:
+According to New Jersey law, the criteria for body armor breaching or penetrating ammunition are as follows:

 • Ammunition primarily designed for use in a handgun, and